chnm/crdh-jekyll/_essays/v02-10-royal-african-company-networks.md

 exchanged these goods at the same time, but rather individually and sequentially.[^19]

 {% figure caption: "Figure 13.
-A Co-Occurrence analysis, tracking the appearance of pairs of words on a per-letter basis, reveals a lack of predictability among trade goods.
+A co-occurrence analysis, tracking the appearance of pairs of words on a per-letter basis, reveals a lack of predictability among trade goods.
 The presence of one trade good in a letter does not predict the presence of other trade goods." %}
 ![List of co-occurrence analysis]({{site.url}}/assets/img/v02/ruderman/figure13.jpg)
 {% endfigure %}